juanilo/poke-cards-api/README.md

 ## Compile and run the API :

+IMPORTANT : make sure you have te environment variables set up, check `example.env` file to know which variables you should set up.

 run `npm run build && npm run start`

 After should be running on "http://localhost:<4000 or the one specified at PORT environment variable>/api/v1/cards"

 ## Dev

+IMPORTANT : copy `example.env` as `.env` in order to have set all the environment variables set up.

 To run and work in dev mode, use the command :